You’re HIV negative – Should you trust a guy who says he’s on PrEP?

 Exposed to HIV?
 Get PEP (Post-Exposure Prophylaxis)

-If fucking without a condom is something you imagine you might do more of, PrEP could be right for you.
+If sex without condoms is something you might do more of, PrEP could be right for you.

 Getting PrEP could be easier and more affordable than you imagine.